laggykiller/sticker-convert/COMPILING.md

 Some packages are usually not available in repo.
 To compile them, install these packages:

 `sudo apt install gcc make cmake libpng-dev libboost-program-options-dev libboost-regex-dev libboost-system-dev libboost-filesystem-dev build-essential curl unzip pkg-config`

+You may also need to install `tkinter` with `sudo apt install python3-tk`

 For Linux, the following binaries are required:
 - `ffmpeg` and `ffprobe`